wonyoung-jang/wonyoung-jang.github.io/content/project/university/Package Delivery Route Optimization.md

 categories:
 lastMod: 2024-06-13
 ---
-{{< logseq/orgWARNING >}}This project was completed as part of academic coursework and is no longer being actively maintained.
-Certain names, identifiers, and other details have been modified from the original submission for academic integrity purposes.
-This page contains a summarized list of the main requirements given by the university.
+{{< logseq/orgWARNING >}}This project was completed for coursework and is no longer maintained.
+Names and details have been modified for academic integrity.
+Below is a summary of the university's main requirements.
 {{< / logseq/orgWARNING >}}

-## Course requirements
+## Requirements

-  + Implement a hash table data structure (without external libraries) to store package data.
+  + Implement a hash table data structure (without external libraries) to store package data

-  + Create an insertion function to add package details (`address`, `deadline`, `city`, `zip code`, `weight`, `status`) to the hash table.
+  + Create an insertion function to add package details (`address`, `deadline`, `city`, `zip code`, `weight`, `status`) to the hash table

-  + Create a lookup function to retrieve package details based on package ID.
+  + Create a lookup function to retrieve package details based on package ID

-  + Write a program to simulate package delivery, utilizing provided distance and location data.
+  + Write a program to simulate package delivery, utilizing provided distance and location data

-  + Ensure that all packages are delivered with less than a 140 total mileage of all trucks.
+  + Ensure that all packages are delivered with less than a 140 total mileage of all trucks

-  + Create an interface allowing users to track package delivery status and view total truck mileage.
+  + Create an interface allowing users to track package delivery status and view total truck mileage

-  + Explain the strengths of my delivery algorithm, verify it meets requirements, and suggest two alternative algorithms suitable for the task.
+  + Explain the strengths of my delivery algorithm, verify it meets requirements, and suggest two alternative algorithms suitable for the task

-  + Describe changes I would implement with hindsight and the reasoning behind the modifications.
+  + Describe changes I would implement with hindsight and the reasoning behind the modifications

-  + Confirm the chosen data structure's suitability and propose two alternative data structures that would also work.
+  + Confirm the chosen data structure's suitability and propose two alternative data structures that would also work